koelling/dnacol/README.rst

 Configuration
 -------------
 You can create a configuration file in YAML format called ``/etc/dnacol`` or ``~/.dnacol`` to change the behavior of this script.
-At the moment, the only setting available is the default colormap to use for DNA sequences.
+At the moment, the only setting available is the colormap to use for DNA sequences.
 See see ``dnacol --help`` for examples of the colormaps that are available.

 To use the ``gbyr`` instead of the ``brgy`` colormap, set the ``dna_colormap`` option like this: